Via Francigena: The state and path of the route

 Only a few decades ago, interest in the Via Francigena was limited to scholars.
-This began to change in recent years when many who, after travelling the Way of St. James in Spain, wanted to make the pilgrimage to Rome on foot as well.
+This began to change in recent years when many who, after travelling the Camino de Santiago in Spain, wanted to make the pilgrimage to Rome on foot as well.
 In Italy, this gave birth to a network of lovers of the Via Francigena, who with paint and brush, began to mark its trails and paths.
 These people were joined by religious and local government agencies who also tried to recover the original route.
 Where possible today's route follows the ancient one but sometimes it deviates from the historical path in favour of paths and roads with low traffic.
 The potential for the tourist trade in Italy has been recognised but this has also led some to gain unfair economic advantage by diverting the path so that it passes next to their business, thus increasing footfall.

 In England, the Via Francigena starts at the southern portico of Canterbury’s cathedral where the milestone zero of the route is located.
 The route passes through part of the county of Kent, from Canterbury to the ferries at Dover.

 In France, the Via Francigena (given the Grande Randonnée designation 'GR145') goes through the régions Hauts-de-France, Grand-Est and Bourgogne-Franche-Comté before reaching the Swiss border.

-In Switzerland the Via Francigena (with the route designation '70') goes through the cantons of Vaud and Valais.
+In Switzerland, the Via Francigena (with the route designation '70') goes through the cantons of Vaud and Valais.

-In Italy the Via Francigena goes through the Regione of Valle d'Aosta, Piedmont, Lombardy, Emilia-Romagna, Tuscany, and finally about halfway through Lazio to Rome.
+In Italy the Via Francigena goes through the Aosta Valley, Piedmont, Lombardy, Emilia-Romagna, Tuscany and finally about halfway through Lazio to Rome.

-Walkers could choose to walk along the EuroVelo EV5 cycling route which bears the name the 'Via Francigena'.
+Walkers could choose to walk along the EuroVelo EV5 cycling route which bears the name "Via Francigena".
 However, this EuroVelo route varies substantially from Sigeric's route and the one given by the Via Francigena Association.

 In 1994 the Via Francigena was designated a Cultural Route, and in 2004 a Major Cultural Route.

-In November 2009 the Italian government launched a project to recover the Italian leg of it.
-The object of the plan is to recover the entire route (disjointed parts of which are already signposted) "not only in spiritual and religious terms but also in terms of the environment, architecture, culture, history, wine and cuisine and sport."
+In November 2009, the Italian government launched a project to recover the Italian leg of it.
+The object of the plan is to recover the entire route (disjointed parts of which are already signposted) "not only in spiritual and religious terms but also in terms of the environment, architecture, culture, history, wine and cuisine and sport".
 The initiative was promoted by the Region of Tuscany, which hosts 400 km of the Via, and which presented a plan detailing the low environmental impact infrastructures to be created.
 The plan will be shared with other local authorities located along the route as an encouragement to carry out similar recovery work.
-Tuscany has also announced cooperation with the Opera Romana Pellegrinaggi (ORP), the Vatican’s organisation for encouraging pilgrimages.
+Tuscany has also announced cooperation with the Opera Romana Pellegrinaggi (ORP), the Vatican's organisation for encouraging pilgrimages.

-The final stretch, from Rome to the Apulian ports of embarcation for Jerusalem, has been renamed Via Francigena nel Sud (in Italian "Via Francigena in the South (Italy)") or else Vie Francigene del Sud ("The Francigena Ways to the South").
+The final stretch, from Rome to the Apulian ports of embarkation for Jerusalem, has been renamed Via Francigena nel Sud ("Via Francigena in the South (Italy)") or else Vie Francigene del Sud ("The Francigena Ways to the South").